kekyo/async-primitives/README.md

 ### createManualSignal()

-Creates a manually controlled signal that can be set and reset.
-Multiple waiters can wait for the same signal, and all will be resolved when the signal is set.
+Creates a manually controlled signal that can be raise and drop.
+Multiple waiters can wait for the same signal, and all will be resolved when the signal is raise.

 ```typescript
 import { createManualSignal } from 'async-primitives';